FAQs

 Do I book my own flight or do we travel as a group?

-Because students may be traveling from different cites and countries, booking flights will be up to each person individually.
-Plan to fly into Juan Santamaría International Airport (SJO) also referred to as San José International Airport.
-Students will be met at the airport by course staff and travel together to the course location in Quepos.
+Students will be met at the airport by course staff and travel together to the course location in Pokhara.
 This offers students the flexibility to join the course from any location in the world and to choose the best connections for your journey.
-Students may choose to extend your stay before or after the course to further explore Costa Rica.
+Students may choose to extend your stay before or after the course to further explore Nepal.

 What is appropriate to wear during the course?

 The dress code is comfortable but conservative.
 Do not bring any tight fitting, short or see-through dresses, skirts or shorts.
 Spaghetti straps and short shorts are often considered inappropriate at the program sites.
 GVI t-shirts are worn every day on project; you can handwash them in the evenings.
 Outside of project, note that very short shorts, miniskirts or revealing bikinis will draw unwanted attention.
-It is hot in Quepos – clothing will get sweaty every day and may get discoloured due to insect repellent.

 What level of physical fitness is required for this course?

-What is the currency in Costa Rica?
+What is the currency in Nepal?

 It is advised to contact your bank and credit card company before flying and let them know you will be traveling.
 Some banks will block credit cards due to security reasons if illegal activity is suspected.

-Is it safe to travel in Costa Rica?
+Is it safe to travel in Nepal?

-Quepos is considered safe for its own residents as well as for tourists.
+Pohkara is considered safe for its own residents as well as for tourists.
 Student safety is a main priority for OCAD University Continuing Studies and GVI while on this course, including ground travel, accommodations, and students’ work in the community.

 Information for Canadians Abroad: